xournalpp/xournalpp.github.io/docs/installation.md

 On Linux, Xournal++ can also be installed via [snapcraft](https://snapcraft.io/xournalpp).

-**A note for Ubuntu/Debian users**: The official binaries that we provide are only compatible with the _specific version of Debian or Ubuntu_ indicated by the file name.
-For example, if you are on Ubuntu 20.04, the binary whose name contains `Ubuntu-xenial` is _only_ compatible with Ubuntu 18.04.
-If your system is not one of the specific Debian or Ubuntu versions that are supported by the official binaries, we recommend you use either the PPA, the Flatpak, or the AppImage.

 There is also an _unstable_, [automated nightly release](https://github.com/xournalpp/xournalpp/releases/tag/nightly) that includes the very latest features and bug fixes.